zhengbinjava/lua-resty-core/lib/ngx/ssl/session.md

         if not ok then
             ngx.log(ngx.ERR, "failed to set SSL session for ID ", sess_id, ": ", err)
-            -- considier it as a cache miss... return
+            -- consider it as a cache miss... return
         end